Glass electrode

 A glass electrode is a type of ion-selective electrode made of a doped glass membrane that is sensitive to a specific ion.
 The most common application of ion-selective glass electrodes is for the measurement of pH.
 The pH electrode is an example of a glass electrode that is sensitive to hydrogen ions.
-Glass electrodes play an important part in the instrumentation for chemical analysis and physicochemical studies.
-The voltage of the glass electrode, relative to some reference value, is sensitive to changes in the activity of a certain type of ions.
+Glass electrodes play an important part in the instrumentation for chemical analysis, and physicochemical studies.
+The voltage of the glass electrode, relative to some reference value, is sensitive to changes in the activity of certain types of ions.

 History

 The first studies of glass electrodes (GE) found different sensitivities of different glasses to change the medium's acidity (pH), due to the effects of the alkali metal ions.